 For example, cat owners believe that cat purring can be more effective than medication.
 This calming effect can be explained scientifically: the over-the-air frequency of purring is said to have a calming effect, much like music, which gave rise to music therapy.
 It is, therefore, natural that purring therapy was born, thanks to a veterinarian, Jean-Yves Gauchet.

 Likewise, looking at an aquarium has an immediate calming effect, hence their presence in public places and especially in hospitals.

 9. They Help Fight Depression

 A pet is an undeniable psychological support.
-It prevents isolation and withdrawal: an animal that sees its owner depressed will come and pick it up with a toy and still ask for its daily release.
+They prevent isolation and withdrawal.
+An animal that sees their owner depressed will come and pick them up with a toy and still ask for their daily release.